 Pupils are given a baseline using a letters and sounds progression of skills document, which enables staff to assess their abilities at the end of the year as well as regular points throughout the year.
 This baseline provides targets, which pupils work towards achieving in their interventions and in Phonics starter activities.

 Pupils are grouped according to ability and activities planned for according to the progression of skills in the Letters and Sounds document.
-In school, staff are supported in the planning of activities through the Literacy Curriculum Plan planning document, as well as regular training sessions from the Literacy Coordinator.
+In school, staff are supported in the planning of activities through the LCP (Language Centre Publications Limited) planning document, as well as regular training sessions from the Literacy Coordinator.

 Active phonics is promoted throughout the school, and pupils are often seen using phonics outside, as well as playing games to apply their skills.